ICEDYOURTEA/National/README.md

 I mainly play ponytown and roblox.
 If im not on either, im on discord. if im not on discord just dm me and ill talk

-What do i like? i like ena, mostly foresaken, some tmc, thats it. you wont see me outside of foresaken community unless im using an oc.
+What do i like? i like ena, mostly foresaken and myths, some tmc, thats it. you wont see me outside of foresaken community unless im using an oc.

 Whats my personality? well, i technically use two. its not a personality disorder or to make fun of them, its an inside joke. i love funny things and silly things.
 I make people happy because i want to

 dni if you wanna int with caution. im not a crybaby or a hypocrite, i can handle what people say.

+I have two roblox accounts. my main, AMAZOOKNATIONAL, and my alt/a shared account (with my brother), Arisalan374. i play foresaken, some divine sister games, i used to play pressure, and i love myths if you couldn't tell by my username.

 ive got a cool lab rp n stuff